-Although, the initial UPC usage was focused on retail point of sale (POS), many other industries have adopted this coding structure.
-As of January 2005, there are significant changes to the terminology involving product barcode marking.
-Please visit www.gtin.info to learn more about the new GTIN (Global Trade Identification Number) data structures.
-Please click here for information on the Sunrise 2005 initiative.
+Although the initial UPC usage was focused on retail point of sale (POS), many other industries have adopted this coding structure.
+As of January 2005, there were significant changes to the terminology involving product barcode marking.
+Please visit our site home page www.gtin.info to learn more about the GTIN (Global Trade Identification Number) data structures.

 A common mistake companies make is creating their own UPC numbers.
-A company can not “make up” its own UPC number.
-To have a UPC code that will scan at Point of Sale, the UPC number must contain a GS1-US assigned Company Prefix, also known as a manufacturer prefix.
-GS1-US is the governing agency for the assignment of manufacturing codes, and they make sure that no duplicate numbers are issued.
-Your company assigns the second part of the UPC number, which is called the product code or item code.
-Please visit www.gs1-us.info for information on obtaining your GS1 Company Prefix.
+A company cannot “make up” its own UPC number.
+To have a UPC code that will scan at Point of Sale, the UPC number must contain a GS1-assigned Company Prefix, also known as a manufacturer prefix.
+GS1 is the global standards organization for item/shipment identification and administers the assignment of GS1 Company Prefixes.

 A typical process of obtaining a 12-digit UPC number is as follows:

-- Purchase a unique Company Prefix from the GS1 agency
+- License a unique Company Prefix from your local GS1 office

 - Assign product number(s) to unique products making your number equal 11 digits